Jaknil/LED_games/README.md

 $14.99
 [Aliexpress link](https://www.aliexpress.com/item/4000384823406.html?spm=a2g0s.9042311.0.0.11c24c4dD5sZfY)

+#### Power consmption

 Runs on 5V, 50mA per LED

 16*16 = 256 leds => 12.8A maximum potiential power draw!
 USB power supplies tend to max out at 2A so I either need to software limit the power consumtion or use mulitple supplies.

 I'll use the [Fastled library](https://github.com/FastLED/FastLED) to control the panel.
 It can be installed directly through the Arduino library manager.

+I use the [Adafruit Neopixel best practices](https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices) for connecting to and powering the LEDs

 ### Power supplies